finopsfoundation/foundation/vendor_member_guidelines.md

 All participants must follow the Linux Foundation code of conduct and the FinOps Foundation member expectations, vendors should see especially the "No Sales Pitches" section.

-## Slack Access
+## Slack Access Criteria

-We will grant slack access to participants from your company who fit the FinOps practitioner definition.
+We will grant slack access to participants from your company who fit the [FinOps practitioner definition](https://github.com/finopsfoundation/foundation/blob/master/practitioner_definition.md).
 Those outside of that will be considered on a one-off basis by the membership committee, however the stance on no sales people (or those who hold quotas of any kind, such as technical pre-sales) is firm.
 The ideal participants are SMEs who know both cloud financial management and your product from hands-on work.

+## Adding SMEs to Slack

-All Slack participants must request access via the membership form at FinOps.org and be approved before gaining access.
-They should request access as a “General Vendor Member” or “Premier Vendor Member” and provide all of their details for review.
+All Slack participants must request access via the membership form at https://FinOps.org/membership and be approved before gaining access.
+They should request access as a “General Vendor Member” or “Premier Vendor Member” depending on their level and provide all of their details for review.

 ## Slack Room Participation